willdages/untaylored-search/README.md

 ## Setup

-This project was created with the (https://github.com/yeoman/generator-chrome-extension)[Chrome Extension Yeoman Generator].
-To get up and running,
+This project was created with the [Chrome Extension Yeoman Generator](https://github.com/yeoman/generator-chrome-extension).
+To get up and running:

 ### Dependencies